Articles and Guides/ Breakfast/ Latest Posts

 The Bread, Butter and Jam

-One of my favorite treats would be The Brazilian Cheese Bread with grass-fed butter, French butter, and homemade berry jam.
-Alternatively, you can use our sorghum bread rolls.
+One of my favorite treats would be The Brazilian Cheese Bread with French butter, and homemade berry jam.
+Alternatively, you can use our sorghum bread rolls or sorghum sandwich bread.

-To make jam at home you just have to simmer berries (frozen are great) on low heat with a bit of bit of approved sweetener such as Lakanto monk fruit or inulin powder until it thickens.
-Agar-agar is an excellent thickener for jams if you want it to look more like a jelly.
+To make jam at home, you just have to simmer berries (frozen are great) on low heat with an approved sweetener, such as Lakanto monk fruit or inulin powder, until it thickens.
+Agar-agar is an excellent thickener for jams if you want them to look more like jelly.
 The jam can be stored in a fridge for about one week.

 If you prefer the classic hazelnut spread, then try this healthy sugar-free Nutella.
 It is super easy to make and can be ready in 5 minutes.